drbean/edit/tsailin/2019APBR_english_proofing.md

 In recent times, the transformation undergone by contract manufacturers has become a critical issue in emerging countries.
-With the increase of their experience in contracted manufacturing, these manufacturers accumulated sufficient technological capabilities to undertake in-house R&D and play catch-up with their customers in the market.
+With the increase of their experience in contracted manufacturing, these manufacturers have accumulated sufficient technological capabilities to undertake in-house R&D and play catch-up with their customers in the market.
 This experience also has stimulated firms to advance both upstream and downstream in the value chain pursuing firm growth.